CanDIG/Documents/Onboarding/README.md

 #### CHORD

-The CHORD (Canadian Health 'Omics Repository, Distributed) is a 18 month research software engingeering contract awarded to CanDIG starting in Oct 2018 to make the CanDIG software stack robust enough to be able to act as a genomics data repository for small research labs.
+The CHORD (Canadian Health 'Omics Repository, Distributed) is a 18 month research software engineering contract awarded to CanDIG starting in Oct 2018 to make the CanDIG software stack robust enough to be able to act as a genomics data repository for small research labs.
 The grant proposal can be read here https://github.com/CanDIG/canarie_rdm_2018 .